-8. Social and Ethics
+8. Social and ethics committee

-The social and ethics committee was established as of 1 January 2017, with AM Koser, BL Dube and R Thanthony as its members.
-AM Koser resigned from the committee with effect from 30 September 2021 and IE Koeppel was appointed on 19 November 2021.
+The social and ethics committee was established on 1 January 2017, with IE Koeppel, BL Dube and R Thanthony as its members.
+There have been no changes to the members of the social and ethics committee during the year.

-The social and ethics committee held a meeting on 24 November 2021 during which it reviewed it statutory mandate to monitor the Company's ethical culture and social footprint as envisaged by the Companies Act.
+The social and ethics committee held a meeting on 27 September 2022 during which it reviewed it statutory mandate to monitor the Company's ethical culture and social footprint as envisaged by the Companies Act.